Catherine22/DesignPattern/README.md

 ### [Singleton Pattern]
 - There is only an instance of an object in the whole application, but you have to consider about the multi-threaded scenario.
 - It's classified into four groups - **Lazy Initializing Singleton**, **Eager Initializing Singleton**, **enum**and**Bill Pugh Singleton** by structures.
-- There's some information about 'synchronized', go to [SynchronizedSample] and see more.
+- There's some information about 'synchronized', go to [SynchronizedSample] and read more.

 | Singleton Pattern | Creating duplicated instances while running with some threads | Class load times | load times of getting the instance | Thread Safety | link to codes | purpose | others |
 | -- | -- | -- | -- | -- | -- | -- | -- |